 Agency Technical Review.
-ATR will be performed by a qualified team from outside of Norfolk District that is not involved in the day-to-day production of the project/product.
-These teams will be comprised of certified USACE personnel identified by the ATR lead.
-The ATR lead is determined by PCX-CSRM.
+ATR will be performed by a qualified team from outside the home district that is not involved in the day-to-day production of the project/product.
+These teams will be comprised of certified USACE personnel.
+The ATR team lead will be from outside the home MSC.
 ATR will be conducted in DrChecks.